Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Discussion and Open Questions

 \section{Discussion and Open Questions}

 In this paper we proposed a multi-penalty approach to recover low-rank matrices with sparsity structure from incomplete and inaccurate linear measurements.
-To improve on the results of \cite{fornasier2018robust}, we introduced a conceptually different functional $J_\abg^R$ and a revised signal set $K_{s_1,s_2}^R$, the combination of which allowed us rigid analysis of the approximation quality of global minimizers.
+To improve on the results of \cite{fornasier2018robust}, we introduced a conceptually different functional $J_\abg^R$ and a revised signal set $K_{s_1,s_2}^R$, the combination of which allowed us a clean analysis of the approximation quality of global minimizers.
 In particular, the new approach encompasses heavy-tailed measurement ensembles and structured rank-1 measurements.
-While existing theoretical guarantees for SPF with Gaussian measurements are still sharper when considering ground-truths with jointly sparse SVD, cf.\ Remark \ref{rem:dim}, our method tackles the recovery of a significantly larger class of matrices, namely matrices with non-orthogonal rank-$1$ decompositions and effectively sparse components.
-Remarkably, the analysis of $J_\abg^R$ is far more elementary than the one of SPF.
+In the special case of subgaussian measurements, our results reach up to log-factors the same sample complexity as existing theoretical guarantees for SPF that are known to be near-optimal, cf.\ Remark \ref{rem:dim}.
+At the same time, our method tackles the recovery of a significantly larger class of matrices, namely matrices with non-orthogonal rank-$1$ decompositions and effectively sparse components and the analysis of $J_\abg^R$ is far more elementary than the one of SPF.

 Several intriguing questions remain open at this point.
-First, there is a gap between our bounds on $m$ in Theorem \ref{GaussianRIP} and the corresponding results in \cite{lee2013near}.
-As mentioned above, this is partly due to the much larger signal set $K_{s_1,s_2}^R$, which covers non-orthogonal decomposable matrices.
-Nevertheless, it would be desirable to understand the information theoretic limit for this specific class of matrices to better evaluate the quality of our bounds.
+First, the shape of our error bounds appears to be suboptimal for the particular case of jointly sparse ground-truths in $\bar{S}_{s_1,s_2}^R$ to which the analysis in \cite{lee2013near} is restricted, see Theorem \ref{ApproxX} and the consequent discussion.
+As mentioned above, this is partly due to the fact that minimizers of $J_\abg^R$ in general consist of non-orthogonal matrices.
+If one could show (near) orthogonality of such minimizers under the assumption $\X_\star \in \bar{S}_{s_1,s_2}^R$, then it would be possible to derive a scaling invariant signal set of similar complexity with scaling invariant injectivity property and to remove the additive $\sqrt{\delta}$-term from \eqref{Approximation}.

-Second, we didn't solve the problem of initialization here.
+Second, we didn't solve the problem of initialization here, cf.\ Remark \ref{rem:Haeffele}.
 A crucial task for the near future is thus to provide an initialization procedure that guarantees computation of global minimizers of $J_\abg^R$ via Algorithms \ref{alg:AM} \& \ref{alg:PALM}.
-Spectral initialization, the state-of-the-art procedure for non-convex methods in low-rank matrix sensing, certainly works for $m$ sufficiently large.
-However, we doubt that it can be used to reconstruct at the information theoretic limit if sparsity and low-rankness are considered simultaneously.
+Spectral initialization, the state-of-the-art procedure for non-convex methods in low-rank matrix sensing, cf.\ \cite{jain2013low}, certainly works for $m$ sufficiently large.
+However, it is unlikely that spectral initialization can be used to reconstruct at the information theoretic limit if sparsity and low-rankness are considered simultaneously.

 Finally, further structured measurement ensembles should be examined like, e.g., sub-sampled circulant matrices.
 This kind of measurements naturally appears in applications like blind deconvolution \cite{haykin1994blind}.